pagevamp/copilot-custom-app-starter-kit/README.md

 ## Copilot custom app starter kit
 This is a starter kit for Copilot custom apps.
-It contains a simple app that can includes:
+It contains a simple app that includes:
 - Linting setup with prettier, eslint and husky
 - GitHub actions for linting
 - A basic health check API